What to expect:

 ✓ Expect improved optimal health and wellness and enhanced ability to perform daily tasks, exercises, athletics, and recreational activities.
 We focus on pain reduction, improved posture, strength, coordination, and movement.
 In addition to manual therapy techniques, we emphasize exercise and client education.
 Through a combination of manual therapy, exercise and education, we help our clients become independent in self-care.
 As a result, our clients can continue their progress and decrease the chance of relapse after they are discharged from physical therapy.
 Our treatment is a team effort between you and your physical therapist!

-✓ Initial evaluations are 90 minutes in length, plus 15 minutes for you to complete client information forms.
-Treatment sessions are typically one hour long, although the length of each session is always based on the needs of the client.
+✓ Initial evaluations are 60 minutes in length.
+You will be given client information forms to fill out ahead of your evaluation.
+Follow-up treatment sessions are typically 60 minutes long, although the length of each session is always based on the needs of the client.
 You can expect to work with the same physical therapist for every appointment, unless we agree that a second opinion would be helpful, or if you need a specific appointment time available with another therapist.

 What to bring: